-Current UT undergraduates applying to the Texas URE program must have upper division standing and credit for or be enrolled in FIN 320F or FIN 357 in order to apply to the program.
+Current UT undergraduates applying to the Texas URE program must have upper division standing and credit for ACC 310F (non-business majors) as well as credit or registration for FIN 320F or FIN 357 in order to apply to the program.
 Due to the rigorous nature of the coursework, a 3.0 GPA is recommended, but not required.
 Interested students may apply online.

-Upon completion of the requirements or application for graduation, whichever occurs later, students must submit their request for transcript certification to Rachel Allen.
+Upon completion of the requirements or application for graduation, whichever occurs later, students must submit their request for transcript certification to Professor William Way.

 Prospective University of Texas at Austin students should visit to learn about the application process and how to declare a major.

-To apply to the program, students must have upper division standing and credit for or be enrolled in FIN 320F or FIN 357.
+To apply to the program, students must have upper division standing and credit for ACC 310F (non-business majors) as well as credit or registration for FIN 320F or FIN 357.

 The Texas URE program requires six distinct courses totaling 18 semester hours.
 The coursework synthesizes multiple disciplines to provide a comprehensive real estate education.
 The requirements are divided into three categories.
 View the Texas URE curriculum for a list of specific courses.

 The purpose of the Texas URE program is to educate students about the many aspects of the commercial real estate business.
-All Texas URE students will undertake coursework in real estate development, finance, investment and law.
+Program students will undertake coursework in real estate development, finance, investment and law.
 Texas URE then allows its participants to explore industry-related disciplines through pre-approved, elective coursework in architecture, civil and architectural engineering, economics and urban studies.

 The commercial real estate business is highly interpersonal, and therefore, advanced social skills play an important role in a real estate professional's career.
 In addition to strong verbal and written communication skills, professionals also need to be analytical, mathematically minded, inquisitive and determined.